Wear a mask in public spaces to tackle ‘tidal wave’ of flu, NHS leader says

 “So if you haven’t already had your flu vaccine and you’re eligible, please go and take it.”

+Dr Andy Whittamore, clinical lead at the charity Asthma and Lung UK, said people with lung diseases should “consider wearing a face mask in crowded or indoor spaces to reduce their chance of catching flu”.

+He added: “Masks can help reduce the chance of inhaling viruses but staying up to date with vaccinations, practising good hand hygiene, and avoiding contact with sick people are the main ways to stay safe.”

-The NHS leader said there was “the really big challenge” of resident doctors going on strike next week when the NHS is grappling with flu and other illnesses.
+Mr Elkeles told Times Radio there was also “the really big challenge” of resident doctors going on strike next week when the NHS is grappling with flu and other illnesses.

 He said he agreed with concerns from “really, really senior doctors” in the Academy of Medical Royal Colleges that the strike going ahead could harm patients.